ADHD and Career Development: Empowering Neurodivergent Women

 Beginning a career path requires confidence, goal setting, and determination.
 That's tough when you have a history of not trusting yourself.
 It's understandable, though.
 Everyone who has tried to "help you" has been focused on your problems (if you've gotten help).
 Most professionals view ADHD from a deficit-based model, but what if we tried to view ADHD from a positive or strength-based model?

-ADHD women have tons of strengths.
+ADHD women have many strengths.
 Edward Hallowell, a doctor who treats ADHD and struggles with it himself, is known for taking this approach.
-It's important to see your symptoms as more positive than negative to do this work.
-It's really helpful to find a career that plays to your strengths.
+To do this work, seeing your ADHD as more positive than negative is essential.
+It's beneficial to find a career that plays to your strengths!

 Reframing ADHD: Mirror Traits

 Hallowell created the concept of Mirror Traits.
-For instance, "hyperactive" can also be thought of as "energetic," and in the workplace, it often translates that way.
+For instance, "hyperactive" can also be considered "energetic," and in the workplace, it often translates that way.
 He also reframes creativity as impulsivity gone right.

-Dr. Hallowell is a deeply loving and inspirational man who has taught and treated many ADHDers.
+Dr. Hallowell is a profoundly loving and inspirational man who has taught and treated many ADHDers.
 If you can track down a video of him speaking, see him in person, or find a podcast, I highly recommend it.
-If your mindset requires some help, start the hard work of reframing your ADHD symptoms.
+If your mindset requires some help, start the hard work of reframing your ADHD "symptoms."

 Finding What Matters: Values and Strengths

 As an ADHD woman, it's crucial for you to be interested in your job.
 Women with ADHD struggle with motivation and attention when they are bored.
 However, you will thrive when it is work that you are interested in and enjoy.
-It would help you to have a career that you can be absorbed in, excel at, and value.
-The problem is, you may have spent so much time trying to please everyone else and/or thinking you aren't good enough that you might not know who you are.
-All the negative messages, shaming, and criticism may have brought you far from the essence of what you enjoy, what you are good at, and who you are as a person.
-You may need help relearning what is important to you, what you are good at, and what you love.
+It would help you have a career you can be absorbed in, excel at, and value.
+The problem is, you may have spent so much time trying to please everyone else and thinking you aren't good enough that you might not know who you are.
+All the negative messages, shaming, and criticism may have brought you far from the essence of what you enjoy, what you are good at, and who you are.
+You may need help relearning what is essential to you, what you are good at, and what you love.

 Tools for Discovering Your Career Path